waasnipun/object-detection-YOLOv3/README.md

 - Download official [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights) and put it on top folder of the project.

 - Run the follow command to convert darknet weight file to keras .h5 file.
-The `yad2k.py` was modified from [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K) to supportfor v3.
+The `yad2k.py` was modified from [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K) to support for v3.
 ```
 python3 yad2k.py cfg/yolo.cfg yolov3.weights
 ```